cerner/fhir.cerner.com/content/soarian/dstu2/diagnostic/diagnostic-report.md

 For the DiagnosticReport resource query, the API returns test names and result values for test types that the Soarian client has configured as appropriate for the API.
 The ONC (Office of the National Coordinator) CCDS (common clinical data set) definition includes laboratory tests and values, however, clients may configure additional qualifying test types such as radiology, cardiology, etc.  The configuration of qualifying test types is a single configuration that applies to both the API and the Consolidated Clinical Document Architecture (C-CDA) document available to the patients.

 The API returns the test names and values in reverse chronological order by result date and, within that, the sequence that is configured in the Soarian flowsheet that defines the qualified tests.
-Qualified results of status Final, Corrected, or Cannot Obtain are returned.
+Qualified results of status Final, Corrected and Cancelled are returned.
 Result values of numeric or text are returned; image only results, including those encapsulated in non-text formats such as pdf, are not returned.
 Since each result is individually dated and the value is unambiguously relevant for that date, this resource supports date-based queries.

 ## Terminology Bindings